jfsmig/cams/README.md

-# Cam Hub / Watch It Yourself
+# Cams / Social Video Network

 Expose your cameras to a community of trust.